mstksg/inCode/copy/entries/five-point-haskell.md

 Idea: When you set up your type-safety correctly, the compiler forces you to handle things appropriately

+Distinction from Unconditional election: happens when writing functions, not when writing types.
+I guess?

 Theme: Sum type branches, GADTs and witnsses, handler based programming, church encodings?